Cancel anytime

 Industry Overview

-The midstream industry involves the transportation, processing, and storage of crude oil, natural gas, and natural gas liquids (NGLs).
-It is influenced by upstream production levels, downstream demand, infrastructure capacity, and regulatory changes.
+The midstream energy sector involves the transportation, storage, and processing of crude oil, natural gas, and NGLs.
+The industry is influenced by factors like production levels, commodity prices, infrastructure development, and regulatory changes.
+Increasing US oil and gas production has driven demand for midstream services.

 Positioning

-Hess Midstream Partners LP was positioned as a key midstream service provider for Hess Corporation's operations in the Bakken.
-Its competitive advantage stemmed from its relationship with Hess, which provided a stable source of volume.
+Hess Midstream LP was positioned as a key midstream service provider for Hess Corporation, primarily in the Bakken.
+Its competitive advantages included its relationship with Hess, its strategic asset locations, and its operational expertise.
+However, dependence on Hess was also a potential disadvantage.

 Total Addressable Market (TAM)